An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: ACKNOWLEDGMENTS

 \section{\textsf{ACKNOWLEDGMENTS}}

+We are grateful to the Editor, the Associate Editor, and two Referees for their insightful and constructive re- marks on an earlier version of the paper.
 We thank participants of IWSM (International Workshop on Statistical Modeling) 2019 and of EVA 2019 for constructive comments and discussions.
-We also thank, without implicating, Vanda In\'acio, Ioannis Papastathopoulos, Philippe Naveau, Ant\'onia Turkman, and Feridun Turkman for helpful comments and fruitful discussions.
+We also thank, without implicating, Vanda In\'acio de Carvalho, Ioannis Papastathopoulos, Philippe Naveau, Ant\'onia Turkman, and Feridun Turkman for helpful comments and fruitful discussions.
 This work was partially supported by FCT (Funda\c c\~ao para a Ci\^encia e a Tecnologia, Portugal), through the projects PTDC/MAT-STA/28649/2017 and UID/MAT/00006/2020.